 Michael F. Price College of Business

-and Director, Center for Economic and Management Research
+Development and Impact; Director, Center for Economic and

-Frances Ayres, Ph.D., Associate Dean for Faculty and Research Innovation
+Wayne B. Thomas, Ph.D., Senior Associate Dean for Faculty and Research Innovation

-Laku Chidambaram, Ph.D., Associate Dean for Academic Programs and Engagement
+Laku Chidambaram, Ph.D., Senior Associate Dean for Academic Programs and Engagement

 Beth Gatewood, Executive Director, Finance and Operations